 The processes to achieve the aforementioned objectives and strategies of the organisation are defined and implemented as goals funded on a statutory and non-statutory basis.
-The proposed project goals for 2019 are listed below.
-Consideration should be given to the fact that current DSA project goals are well established which allows for demand driven expansion and improvement.
+The project goals for 2020 are listed below.
+Consideration should be given to the fact that current DSA project goals are well established which allows for demand-driven expansion and improvement.

 The primary objective of the Dairy Standard Agency is to promote the improvement of dairy quality (compositional standards), food safety and metrology standards on a national level, in the interest of the industry and the consumer.
 Activities within the scope of the approved statutory and non-statutory projects are generic which directly and indirectly contribute to the empowerment of the previously disadvantaged.
 These activities include presentation of workshops and information sessions to government officials and student environmental health practitioners during which transfer of dairy technological information and regulatory matters were done.
 Workshops and sessions are conducted predominantly (more than 90%) to previously disadvantaged students and individuals.

 The DSA acknowledges the commercialisation of black dairy farmers and secondary processing facilities, as stakeholders in the SA dairy industry as well as the need for the development and implementation of appropriate supportive services necessary to create a sustainable environment for food safety and quality raw milk production.